orbcode/orbuculum/README.md

 When using SWO Orbuculum can use, or bypass, the TPIU.
 The TPIU adds overhead to the datastream, but provides better synchronisation if there is corruption on the link.
-To include the TPIU in decode stack, provide the -t option on the command line.
+To include the TPIU in decode stack, provide the -T option on the command line.
 If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
-This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off.
-You can have multiple channels to the `-t` option, which is useful when you've got debug data in one stream and trace data in another.
+This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-T` option off.
+If you don't specify, then only TPIU stream 1 is decoded over legacy protocol, use the `-tx` option to add additional streams.
+If you have an end to end orbflow configuration with the probe stripping the TPIU framing then all streams are passed transparently throughout the system.

-Beware that in parallel trace the TPIU is mandatory, so therefore so is the -t option.
+Beware that in parallel trace the TPIU is mandatory...it must be stripped somewhere in the system; Either by the probe or by `orbuculum`.

-TPIU framing can be stripped either by individual applications or the `orbuculum` mux.
-When its stripped by the mux the data are made available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.
-Do not leave the first number out if you only want output from the second stream...that won't end well.
+TPIU framing can be stripped in the probe or the `orbuculum` mux.
+For legacy applications orbuculum makes the data available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.
+Do not leave the first number out if you only want output from the second stream...that won't end well.  orbflow (on port 3402 by default) supports all streams simultaneously, putting them under separate 'tags'.
+Historically, clients could independently strip TPIU too, but that functionality has been removed in the name of simplification.

 When in NRZ (UART) mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of